KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

-# Rio Reincarnation Music Mod
-Mod the Music for Rio Reincarnation

 # Quick Guide

 Convert 56 songs to .ogg format at 48kHz sampling rate.
 Run the python script and select the converted songs in the order you want.